← Back to 史記

 9

 In the third month, the officials asked to establish an Empress.
 Empress Dowager Bo said: 'All the feudal lords have the same surname.
 Establish the Crown Prince's mother as Empress.'
 The Empress was of the Dou clan.
 Because of establishing the Empress, the emperor granted the empire's widowers, widows, orphans, the solitary, the poor, the distressed, and those eighty years and above, and orphans nine years and below, silk, grain, rice, and meat each in appropriate amounts.
 The emperor came from Dai.
-Initially ascending the throne, he applied virtue and favor throughout the empire, filling and pacifying the feudal lords and four barbarians who were all harmonious and happy.
-Then he followed up with the meritorious ministers who came from Dai.
+When he first ascended the throne, he spread virtue and favor throughout the empire, bringing peace and harmony to the feudal lords and the four barbarian peoples.
+He then rewarded the meritorious ministers who had come from Dai.
 The emperor said: 'When the ministers executed the Lü clan and welcomed me, I hesitated and doubted.
 They all tried to hold me back, but Commandant Song Chang alone urged me forward.
 Only then could I preserve and serve the ancestral temple.
-I have already honored Chang as Guard General, and now I enfeoff him as Marquis of Zhuangwu.
+I have already raised Song Chang to General of the Guards; now enfeoff him as Marquis of Zhuangwu.
 The six people who followed me shall all have offices reaching the nine ministers.'

 10